 Posting a detail or details about a client, no matter how insignificant, may allow others to identify your client and reveal that this client is receiving treatment from you.
 It is imperative that you protect your patients’ identity and keep treatment details confidential.
 A breach of confidentiality could occur from situations such as (a) posting a seemingly innocent Facebook comment that could potentially allow others to identify your client, (b) posting an unredacted or partially redacted page of a patient’s treatment records to Instagram to show how much progress a client has made using your services, or (c) seeking online guidance through a listserv to treat a difficult medical issue that could inadvertently reveal your client’s private information.
 Similarly, you have an ethical obligation to keep confidential any personal information about persons participating in your research projects.

-These specific Code Principles and Rules may especially apply to confidentiality:
+These specific Code of Ethics Principles and Rules may especially apply to confidentiality:

-Social media postings may also violate the Code as misrepresentations in circumstances such as the following:
+Social media postings may also violate the Code of Ethics as misrepresentations in circumstances such as the following:

 Posting information such as the scenarios depicted above—an act that misrepresents credentials or services—may violate the following Rules:

-Posted statements that are offensive and insulting to individuals (or constituencies or organizations) typically do not alone violate the Code, even though such postings may be viewed as uncivil, unprofessional, or demeaning to the professions.
-The reason that these types of statements alone don’t violate the Code is because the Code is focused on professional conduct that is unethical, not expressive statements that are rude or uncivil.
-In short, the Code is not a civility code.
-Rather, the guiding tenets of civility inform, but do not dictate, the professional conduct regulated by the Code to “ensure the welfare of the consumer and to protect the reputation and integrity of the professions.”
-(Code Preamble)
+Posted statements that are offensive and insulting to individuals (or constituencies or organizations) typically do not alone violate the Code of Ethics, even though such postings may be viewed as uncivil, unprofessional, or demeaning to the professions.
+The reason that these types of statements alone don’t violate the Code of Ethics is because the Code of Ethics is focused on professional conduct that is unethical, not expressive statements that are rude or uncivil.
+In short, the Code of Ethics is not a civility code.
+Rather, the guiding tenets of civility inform, but do not dictate, the professional conduct regulated by the Code of Ethics to “ensure the welfare of the consumer and to protect the reputation and integrity of the professions.”
+(Code of Ethics Preamble)